LivelyVideo/ApertureLive/PRIVACY.md

 • The time spent on the Application
 • The operating system you use on your mobile device

-The Application does not gather precise information about the location of your mobile device.
-The Application collects your device's approximate geographical location to help the Service Provider analyze user behavior, identify trends, and improve the overall performance and functionality of the Application.
+Location Information

+The Application collects precise location information and transmits it directly to the third-party platform you selected to enable their location-based broadcasting restrictions and geo-gating features.
+We do not store your location data on our servers.

+When location data is shared with third-party platforms for geo-gating purposes, it is governed by that platform's privacy policy.

 FACE MASK FEATURE

-When you enable the face mask feature in Aperture Live, the Application uses your device's front-facing camera to detect and track your face in real-time.
-This tracking allows the Application to position virtual mask overlays on your face during live broadcasts.
+When you enable the face mask feature in Aperture Live, the Application uses your device's front-facing camera to detect and track your face in real-time to position virtual mask overlays on your face during live broadcasts.

 Important Privacy Information:
 • All face detection and tracking processing occurs entirely on your device
-• No facial recognition data is stored on your device or in our systems
-• No facial data is transmitted to Lively Video or any third party
+• No facial recognition data is stored or transmitted to any party
-• The mathematical representations (vectors) used for mask positioning are generated in real-time and immediately discarded after use
 • You can disable the face mask feature at any time during your broadcast

 This technology is similar to camera filters and augmented reality effects used in social media apps.
 It does not create a biometric profile and cannot be used to identify you.

 VIDEO BROADCASTING AND THIRD-PARTY PLATFORMS

 Aperture Live enables you to broadcast live video to platforms of your choice.
-When you scan a QR code from a broadcasting platform, you authorize Aperture Live to transmit your video stream to that platform's servers.
+When you scan a QR code or access the Application via a deeplink from a broadcasting platform, you authorize Aperture Live to transmit your video stream to that platform's servers.

 What We Transmit:
-• Your live video and audio stream to the platform's streaming endpoint (WHIP URL) that you selected by scanning their QR code
+• Your live video and audio stream to the platform's streaming endpoint (WHIP URL) that you selected by scanning their QR code or accessing their deeplink
 • Periodic video frames to the platform's interface displayed within our Application to enable chat, interactions, and other platform features

 What You Should Know: